Skip to main content

 Under IRPA, there are three types of removal orders, each with different re-entry consequences:

-Critical: After 90 days, restoration is no longer available.
-Your only options are to leave Canada voluntarily (strongly preferred), or to face removal proceedings.
-Do not wait.
+Important: After 90 days, restoration is generally no longer available.
+The remaining options are typically to leave Canada voluntarily (often the less damaging outcome) or to face removal proceedings.
+Because the window is fixed, timing usually matters.

 How to Leave Properly After an Overstay